Bridge to SU

 Ease Into College Life

-We understand that transitioning into college can be difficult, especially for first-generation students, those with disabilities, from low-income backgrounds or any other group of students in need of support.
+We understand that transitioning into college can be difficult.
 That’s why we have created the Bridge to SU to help incoming freshmen.
 This program allows you to start your student journey a little early by taking classes over the summer.
-It will help prepare you for college life and introduce you to the community through service learning.
-The goal of Bridge to SU is to make college more equitable and increase student success.
+It will help prepare you for college life and introduce you to the community through service learning and hands-on learning experiences.
+The goal of Bridge to SU is to create pathways for student success in college and beyond.
 Those selected for this program will get to meet their peers, explore the community, earn credit and learn about college life.

 100% retention rate going into spring